 - How you displayed leadership qualities.

-All of these elements are critical to an employer looking for someone to fill a specific position within their company.
+All of these elements are critical to an employer looking for someone to fill a particular position within their company.
 Wouldn’t you want to know these things if you were hiring someone?

-While writing up your portfolio, take the opportunity to analyse how your career has evolved over the years.
+While writing up your portfolio, take the opportunity to analyze how your career has evolved over the years.

 To begin with, assess your levels of satisfaction or dissatisfaction at different stages of your career and analyze how these stages have impacted your process of thinking.

 How do my career peaks and valleys help me to plan ahead?

 What specific circumstances have helped me to get ahead?